gregsadetsky/mias-check/README.md

 ./download.sh
 ```

+- convert all .pgm images to .jpg format (sorry, I forgot to automate this)
+  - on osx, you can run `sips --setProperty format jpeg --setProperty formatOptions 100 .../path/.../MIASDBv1.21/*.pgm`
+  - after running `sips`, you annoyingly must rename the (not anymore, but still named)-.pgm files to have .jpg extensions
-- pip install beautifulsoup and requests if missing
+- pip install beautifulsoup and requests if missing -- `pip3 install beautifulsoup4 requests`
 - run:

 ```